27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 South Beach is known for its popular architectural style that originated in the 1930s.
 Restaurants, hotels, retail, and apartment buildings are colorfully painted and display brightly lit neon signs.

-Art Deco District is near the bustling streets of Ocean Drive and Collins Avenue.
+The Art Deco District is near the bustling streets of Ocean Drive and Collins Avenue.
 It is the perfect location for an outdoor stroll or to enjoy some awesome al fresco dining.
-Walking around Art Deco District is one of my favorite things to do in Miami Beach and it never gets old.
+Walking around the Art Deco District is one of my favorite things to do in Miami Beach, and it never gets old.

 Address: 1001 Ocean Dr, Miami Beach, FL 33139